 - Graduate in any discipline with a minimum 2nd division.

-Candidates will be required to submit the hard copy of the report on the day of the written exam.
-Details of electronic submission will be shared at the time of enrollment.
 In an instance, the examiner finds the report lacking in any manner, the candidate will be contacted electronically to submit a re-worked version within 5 working days to be eligible to pass in the same session.

 Candidates who do not pass either or none of the two components of assessment in the first session will have the option of 2 re-takes.